COPlanner: Plan to Roll Out Conservatively but to Explore Optimistically for Model-Based RL: Experiment

 \subsection{Experiment on proprioceptive control tasks}

 \textbf{Baselines}: In this section, we conduct experiments to demonstrate the effectiveness of \ouralgo on proprioceptive control MBRL methods.
 We combine \ouralgo with MBPO~\citep{janner2019trust}, the most classic method in proprioceptive control dyna-style MBRL, and we name the combined method as \textbf{COPlanner-MBPO}.
 The implementation details can be found in Appendix~\ref{app: implementation details}.
-Consequently, \textbf{MBPO} naturally becomes one of our baselines.
-The other two baselines are \textbf{P2P-MPC}~\citep{wu2022plan} and \textbf{MEEE}~\citep{yao2021sample}.
-These two methods also aim to mitigate the impact of model errors in model-based RL.
-More details of P2P-MPC and MEEE can be found in Section~\ref{sec: related work}.
-We also provide comparison with more proprioceptive control MBRL methods in Appendix~\ref{app: exp_pmbrl}.
+Consequently, \textbf{MBPO} naturally becomes one of our baselines. {The other three baselines are \textbf{P2P-MPC}~\citep{wu2022plan}, \textbf{MEEE}~\citep{yao2021sample}, and \textbf{M2AC}~\citep{pan2020trust}.
+These three methods also aim to mitigate the impact of model errors in model-based RL.
+We choose one of the most popular model-free RL mtheod \textbf{D4PG}~\citep{barth2018distributed} as another baseline.
+More details of P2P-MPC, MEEE, and M2AC can be found in Section~\ref{sec: related work}.} We also provide comparison with more proprioceptive control MBRL methods in Appendix~\ref{app: exp_pmbrl}.

-\textbf{Environment and hyperparameter settings}: We conduct experiments on 8 proprioceptive continuous control tasks of DeepMind Control (DMC) and 4 proprioceptive control tasks of MuJoCo.
+\textbf{Environment and hyperparameter settings}: We conduct experiments on 8 proprioceptive continuous control tasks of DeepMind Control (DMC) and 4 proprioceptive control tasks of {MuJoCo-GYM (GYM)}.
 MBPO trains an ensemble of 7 networks as the dynamics model while using the Soft Actor-Critic (SAC) as the policy network.
-In COPlanner-MBPO, we adopt the setting of MBPO and directly use the dynamics model ensemble to calculate model uncertainty for action selection in Policy-Guided MPC.
-For hyperparameter setting, we set optimistic rate $\alpha_o$ to be 1, conservative rate $\alpha_c$ to be 2 in most tasks.
-We set action candidate number $K$ and planning horizon $H_p$ equal to 5 in all tasks.
-The specific setting are shown in the Appendix~\ref{app: hyper_vdmc}.
+In COPlanner-MBPO, we adopt the setting of MBPO and directly use the dynamics model ensemble to calculate model uncertainty for action selection in Policy-Guided MPC. {For hyperparameter setting, we set optimistic rate $\alpha_o$ to be 1, conservative rate $\alpha_c$ to be 2 in all tasks, and set action candidate number $K$, planning horizon $H_p$ equal to 5 in all tasks.} The specific setting are shown in the Appendix~\ref{app: hyper_vdmc}.